Bari – Patras

 Ferries to Greece

-The earliest Bari Patras ferry typically departs Bari at about 13:30 and the last ferry usually leaves at 19:30.
+The Bari Patras ferry typically departs from Bari at around 13:30.

-Currently, are not permitted to board ferries from Bari to Patras.
+Currently, you can not bring your pets on ferries from Bari to Patras.

 More routes than anyone else.